Information for Outpatients

-Did you know that as a patient you can choose to receive correspondence from Dorset County Hospital by e-mail rather than post?
-Changing to e-mail will enable you to receive correspondence quicker and in a convenient format.
+Patients can now choose to receive correspondence from Dorset County Hospital by email rather than post.
+Changing to email will enable you to receive correspondence quicker and in a convenient format.
 This will also help us to reduce the amount of paper we use and become more sustainable.

-Please check the location of your appointment on the letter you have received.
-Your appointment will be at one of the following locations:
+If you have been asked to attend the hospital for an appointment, please check the location of your appointment on the letter you have received.
+Face-to-face appointments will be at one of the following locations: